domsson/candies/temps/README.md

 ## Concept

 `temps` uses `libsensors` to check for available temperature readings.
-For this, it iterates available _chips_ and their _features_, looking for the
-chip and feature name given via `-c` and `-f` respectively.
-All features that match (using `strstr()`) the given names will be read for their temperature,
-those values added up and, at the end, divided by the number of features used.
+For this, it iterates available _chips_ and their _features_, looking for the chip and feature names given via `-c` and `-f` respectively.
+Temperature values will be read for all features that match the given feature name, using `strstr()` (substring search).
+The temperature values found this way will be added up and, at the end, divided by the number of temperature values found.
 Only the first chip that matches the given name will be taken into account.
-If a reading could be obtained, it is printed to `stdout` (including a newline), otherwise `temps` does nothing.
+If a reading was obtained, it is printed to `stdout`, including a newline, otherwise `temps` does nothing.

 ## Dependencies